Dechrissen/website/blog/twenty-seven-maxims.md

 ### Derek's Twenty-Seven Practical Maxims

 1. If you own a smartphone, take control of your notifications.
 Don't let the notifications control you and your attention.
 Take some time to customize them so no unnecessary apps ever notify you.
-2. Don't keep notebooks with all the pages used up -- it served its purpose; the only full notebooks you might want to keep are journals.
+2. Don't keep a notebook with all the pages used up; it served its purpose.
+The only full notebooks you might want to keep are journals.
-3. Don't keep outstanding To-Do list items longer than a couple days.
+3. Don't keep outstanding to-do list items longer than a couple days.
 If you keep seeing the same task every day, and you're not doing it, it doesn't belong on that list -- and it's occupying free space in your mind every time you see it.
 4. Make sure all your breakfast-making dishes and utensils are clean the night before, along with the counters.
 Having to deal with these things in the morning is an unnecessary obstacle to something that should be relatively easy.
 5. Don't use tables for temporary storage.
 Put that stuff away ASAP.
 6. Unless you're gonna wear something again, dirty clothes go right in the hamper, not the floor -- they're getting in your way, mentally and physically.